-Our Mission - Ensuring the independence and dignity of seniors by protecting their legal rights through education, counseling, and advocacy.
+The Mission of LAS is to ensure the independence and dignity of seniors by protecting their legal rights through education, counseling, and advocacy.

-We are located at 1970 Broadway in Uptown Oakland.
+Our location is 1970 Broadway in Uptown Oakland.
 Our family friendly office is directly above the 19th street BART station and across the street from a major AC Transit transfer point at Broadway and 20th Streets.
 With easy access via the free "B" Broadway Shuttle Bus, we are accessible from anywhere in the downtown area.
 Click here for a map.

 Legal Assistance for Seniors was founded in 1976 by three women who re-entered the workforce with the goal of protecting seniors legal rights.